Trends in Data Storage

 by Jaap van Duijvenbode on November 2, 2017

 We're in the midst of a data storage revolution.
-Whereas data storage technologies remained relatively unchanged for decades, the last several years have witnessed the introduction to the mass market of a new series of data storage solutions that provide more flexible, cost-efficient and scalable storage options.
+Data storage technologies remained relatively unchanged for decades, but the last several years have introduced a new series of data storage solutions that provide more flexible, cost-efficient, and scalable storage options.

 The data storage revolution can be easy to miss.
-To many people, data storage is not exactly the most exciting part of computing.
+For many, data storage is not exactly the most exciting part of computing—it's an afterthought.

-Yet an understanding of the technological advances that are reshaping the data storage ecosystem is essential in order to store data efficiently and securely.
-To that end, keep reading for an overview of the innovative data storage trends that are now available for everyday business use.
+Despite this, understanding the technological advances reshaping the data storage ecosystem is essential in order to store data efficiently and securely.
+To that end, we've provided an overview of the innovative data storage trends that are now available for everyday business use.

 Background: Block Storage

 From the 1950s through the 2000s, the fundamentals of data storage remained more or less the same.
-They were oriented around block storage, in which data is written and read in a straightforward way on physical devices.
+They were oriented around block storage, in which data is written and read on physical devices.

-Of course, the types of devices varied from tape archives to floppy disks, to hard disks.
-So did storage capacity (the first hard disk, created in 1956, supported a mere 3.75 megabytes of storage space) and read/write speeds.
+Of course the types of devices varied.
+From tape archives and floppy disks to hard disks, storage capacity was minimal (the first hard disk, created in 1956, supported a mere 3.75 megabytes of storage space).

 Yet the core processes and features of data storage remained the same.
-Practices such as storage tiering were primitive or did not exist.
-The ability of storage to scale was strictly limited by the availability of physical storage infrastructure.
-All data was subject to the same levels of accessibility.
-The only significant variable in data cost was the type of data storage device you used, not the way you used it.
+Practices like storage tiering were more legend than reality.
+Storage scaling was strictly limited by the availability of physical storage infrastructure.
+All data was subject to the same levels of accessibility, and the only significant variable in data cost was the type of data storage device you used, not the way you used it.

-Scale-out storage also makes storage more reliable because data can be spread in a redundant way across multiple nodes.
+Scale-out storage also makes storage more reliable, because data can be spread in a redundant way across multiple nodes.
 By spreading data cross numerous nodes, data is protected.
-A failure in one node does not mean that data is lost or ceases to be accessible.
+A failure in one node does not mean data is lost or ceases to be accessible.
 The data storage cluster recovers automatically, providing an extra layer of protection for valuable information.

 Second, SSD devices are more durable because they don't have moving parts.
 They are not immortal; flash memory will wear out eventually.
 However, compared to a traditional hard disk, which relies on a spinning platter to read and write data, SSD devices have a much better lifespan.